 How much did we do?
-Initiative Actual number served 1 Target number served % of target reached How well did we do it?
+Initiative number number targe % of target reached How well did we do it?
 Is anyone better off?
-2019 implementation status notes THERAPE UTIC COURTS • TX- ADC Adult Drug Court 917 17 700 131% Adult jail bookings were reduced by 62% over the long term for Adult Drug Court participants (N=765).
-Of participants with repeated substance use measures (N=335), 71% reported reduced or stable low use over time, and 61% reported no use in Fully implemented and delivered programming as expected.
-Adult Drug Court has expanded the eligible charges for individuals to opt-in. their later measure(s).
-67% of eligible participants (N=161) successfully graduated.
-72% of participants who exited (N=282) were housed at the time of exit. • TX- CCPL Community Court Planning and Pilot 150 110 110 136% 32% of participants (N=76) were linked to publicly funded behavioral health treatment within a year of starting MIDD services.
+2019 implementation status notes THERAPE JTIC COURTS • TX- ADC Adult Drug Court 917 700 131% Adult jail bookings were reduced by 62% over the long term for Adult Drug Court participants (N=765).
 Fully implemented and delivered programming as expected.
+Adult Drug Court has expanded the eligib charges for individuals to opt-in.
+Of participants with repeated substance use measures (N=335), 71% reported reduced or stable low use over time, and 61% reported no use in their later measure(s).
+28% of participants who finished services successfully graduated.
+72% of participants who exited (N=282) were housed at the time of exit. • TX- CCPL Community Court Planning and Pilot 150 110 136% 32% of participants (N=76) were linked to publicly funded behavioral health treatment within a year of starting MIDD services.
+Fully implemented and delivered programming as expected.
 Redmond and Burien Community 89% of participants served in 2019 were referred to social services.
-Courts are fully implemented and Shoreline Community Court is under development with steering committee identified. • TX- FTC Family Treatment Court 130 youth 30 youth 140 93% Of participants with repeated substance use measures (N=63), 62% reported reduced or stable low use over time, and 62% reported no use in their later measure(s).
+Courts are fully implemented and Shoreline Community Court is under development with steering committee identified. • TX-FTC : Family Treatment Court 130 youth h 140 93% Of participants with repeated substance use measures (N=63), 62% reported reduced or stable low use over time, and 62% reported no use in their later measure(s).
 Fully implemented and delivered programming as expected.
 51% of participants who exited services (N=39) had a positive exit disposition as defined by the program (e.g., a graduation or dismissed dependency case).
 90% of participants (N=115) were linked to publicly funded behavioral health treatment within a year of starting MIDD services.
-Adult jail bookings were reduced by 71% over the long term for Family Treatment Court participants (N=54). • TX- JDC Juvenile Drug Court ile Drug <10 N/A Of participants with repeated substance use measures (N=24), 58% reported reduced or stable low use over time, and 38% reported no use in their later measure(s).
+Adult jail bookings were reduced by 71% over the long term for Family Treatment Court participants (N=54). • TX-JDC C Juvenile Drug Court • N/A Of participants with repeated substance use measures (N=24), 58% reported reduced or stable low use over time, and 38% reported no use in their later measure(s).
 Fully implemented and delivered programming as expected despite system changes for youth entering the system.
-Work is under way to provide 16% of youth (N=37) had juvenile legal system referrals, and 16% had charges filed. access to Juvenile Drug Court at intake to reduce time spent by youth in the system. • TX- RMHC Regional Mental Health and Veterans Court Ith and 350 106% 50% of participants (N=463) were linked to publicly funded behavioral health treatment within a year of starting MIDD services.
+Work is under way to provide 16% of youth (N=37) had juvenile legal system referrals, and 16% had charges filed. access to Juvenile Drug Court at intake to reduce time spent by youth in the system. • TX- RMHC Regional Mental Health and Veterans Court lth and 350 106% 50% of participants (N=463) were linked to publicly funded behavioral health treatment within a year of starting MIDD services.
 Fully implemented and delivered programming as expected.
 Adult jail bookings were reduced by 61% in the long term (N=325).
-78% of those who exited services (N=157) were housed at the time of exit. • TX- SMC Seattle Municipal Mental Health Court 266 130 205% In the first year after enrollment, adult jail bookings were reduced by 46% (N=43).
-Fully implemented and delivered programming as expected.
-New ealth 44% of participants (N=111) were linked to publicly funded behavioral health treatment within a year of starting MIDD services.
+78% of those who exited services (N=157) were housed at the time of exit. • TX- SMC Seattle Municipal Mental Health Court 266 130 205% In the first year after enrollment, adult jail bookings were reduced by 46% (N=43). programming as expected.
+New 44% of participants (N=111) were linked to publicly funded behavioral health treatment within a year of starting MIDD services.
 Memorandum of Agreement was established with Seattle City Attorney's Office to support prosecutorial diversion.